Chia seeds may be tiny, but they pack a punch. Check out these benefits of chia seeds and see how you can easily add this seed to your diet.

 What Are The Best Ways To Eat Chia Seeds?

 There are several excellent ways to eat chia seeds.
-As previously mentioned, don’t eat them dry other than sprinkled on a salad or a bowl of yogurt.
 Here are some tasty ideas:

 - Add to muffins